JulianH06/wynnarsch-1.21.4/README.md

 - Hiding players inside/close to you in the NOTG (and possible other) bossfight

 # 🐘 HOW TO COMPILE
-- This repo currently only has the sourcecode, i'm going to add a compiled release sometime in the future, to compile the mod yourself you can open the repo in IntelliJ, click on the Gradle icon on the right, go into Tasks>build and double-click build, then you should find a .jar file in <wynnarsch folder>/build/libs
+- This repo currently only has the source code, i'm going to add a compiled release sometime in the future, to compile the mod yourself you can open the repo in IntelliJ, click on the Gradle icon on the right, go into Tasks>build and double-click build, then you should find a .jar file in <wynnarsch folder>/build/libs

   A more detailed explanation can be found here: